Prashantsgh/Adobe_Hackathon2023_Round2/README.md

 # Adobe_Hackathon2023_Round2
+# Resume Builder

+### The Repository Contains the Submission Work For Round 2 of Adobe PapyrusNebulae 2023 Document Cloud Hackathon.
+### Must go through the documentation to understand the amazing project work.

+## Requirements:
-Requirements: Recent Version of Node JS and any Browser.
+Recent Version of Node JS and Browser.

-Initial Setup:
+## Initial Setup:
+### Step 1:-
-Step 1:- Change Directory to the Project Code in the Terminal and Install all the Node Modules using "npm install".
+Change Directory to the Project Code using the Terminal and Install all the Node Modules using **`npm install`** command.

+### Step 2:-
-Step 2:- To Change the credentials, Go to the Credentials Folder -> secret.js File and change the Client ID and Secret Key there.
+To Change the **credentials**, Go to the `Credentials Folder -> secret.js` File and change the Client ID and Secret Key there.
 Also, Replace the credentials.json file(Optional).

+### Step 3:-
-Step 3:- Run the "npm start" or "node ./server.js" Command to run the application.
+Run the **`npm start`** or **`node ./server.js`** command to run the application.
+To run the unit tests, use **`npm run test`** command.

+The API is accessible at `localhost:8080`.

-The API Listens for requests on two Routes:
+### The API Listens for requests on two Endpoints:

-  a.
-GET /   -> It Sends the ResumeBuilder UI HTML File as a response.
-No Request Headers required.
+  **a.
+GET /   ->** It Sends the **ResumeBuilder UI** HTML File as a response.
+No Request Header is required.
+The users can directly fill the Form in the UI and then generate Resumes.
+The Interface is user friendly.

-  b.
-POST /resume    -> It sends the created RESUME in PDF Format as a response.

-   The Request Object is strictly verified before Generation.
-Request Object must be in the shared Format (All Fields Present, Contain Non Empty Values in Right       Format, No Extra Fields Present and Headers properly included).
+  **b.
+POST /resume    ->** It sends the created **RESUME in PDF** Format as a response.
+The Request object must be in the shared format as it is strictly verified before Generation.
+The **Hyperlinks must be pre formatted** in the resume object. ***Refer DOCUMENTATION.***
-   To add Hyperlinks to the text, wrap the text as:  <a href=\"URL\">Text</a>

 On Successful generation of the RESUME, The headers and Resume(PDF) are sent.
-In case of Error, A Error Code( 400, 401, 404, 500) is sent with a DESCRIPTION          Message for the same as shared in the API Description.
+In case of Error, An Error Code( 400, 401, 404, 500) is sent with a DESCRIPTION       Message for the same as shared in the API Description.